ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/basic-transformations.markdown

 ## Projecting single property

-You do not have to create new objects each time, when only single property is needed all you need to do is select that property:
+You do not have to create new objects each time: when only single property is required, all you need to do is select that property:

 {CODE transformers_8@Transformers/Basics.cs /}